ronihogri/Calcium-signal-preprocessing-and-analysis-with-Spike2/README.md

 To facilitate code readability for people who don't have Spike2 installed, I also enclose a PDF version of the program file: [Automated_calcium_analysis.s2s.pdf](https://github.com/ronihogri/Calcium-signal-preprocessing-and-analysis-with-Spike2/blob/main/src/Automated_calcium_analysis.s2s.pdf).
 For detailed information on the Spike2 scripting language, please see this [manual](https://ced.co.uk/img/Spike9.pdf).
 The main steps of the program are described and shown below.
 For additional details, please comments within the program file.
  <br><br>

 ## Steps:

 ### Installation

+* Install Spike2 if you haven't already - see https://ced.co.uk/products/spkovin

 ```console
 # Clone/download the contents of this repository.